StractOrg/stract/frontend/src/routes/privacy-and-happy-lawyers/README.md

 # We will always respect your privacy.

+We believe privacy should be a fundamental right.
 When using Stract, you can rest assured that we do everything possible to keep your private information the way it's supposed to be - private.
 We mostly do this by simply not storing any of your private information at all.
 This keeps things simple, both for you and for us.